Sapphirine/202005-17-Understandin--Personal-Value-and-Objectives/README.md

 For post processing the data, run the MultilayerAnalysis python script, identifying the input path to the CSV files that were stored during the processing step prior.

+## Visualization
+1. In the /visualization directory there is a README that directs you to the correct static HTML page
+2. For viewing the detection results, run the MultilayerAnalysis Python script in the /postprocessing directory.